KangaZero/coding_quiz/README.md

 - Additional methods learnt outside of class such linking into a new page, or reloading a page using Javascript
 - Some practice on setInterval and clearInterval
 - Debugging practice using chrome's dev tools
+- A better understanding of JSON, and localStorage

 <p align="right">(<a href="#readme-top">back to top</a>)</p>